janameagle/Detecting_moorland/README.md

-First, a 3-band image consisting of Sentinel-2 red edge, Sentinel-2 nir, SRTM was created using Google Earth Engine and the tiling.R script.
+First, a 3-band image consisting of Sentinel-2 red edge, Sentinel-2 nir, SRTM was created using Google Earth Engine and the 1_tiling.R script.
 Sentinel-2 images were used to create a cloud-free and cloud-shadow-free median composite of the summer period of 2020.
 Inside the tiling script the according bands are selected, resampled to fit each other and rescaled for creating RGB images.
 The Google Earth Engine script can be found here: https://code.earthengine.google.com/090d981bb93db4d29db21f7166ac1453